.png)

 Gulou is Fuzhou's commercial and administrative core, and the Liming commercial circle within it is the kind of district that sustains a noodle shop year-round rather than seasonally.
 Office workers, market vendors, students, and weekend families all pass through.
 The noodle shops that survive and thrive here do so because they are genuinely useful: open long hours, priced at the bottom of the market, and consistent enough to anchor a daily habit.
 Wei Rong sits in that operating model.
 The shop runs from morning through to late in the evening, making it accessible across more of the day than many comparable counters in the city.
 That extended-hours format is itself an editorial signal: this is not a destination for one carefully choreographed sitting; it is a place built into the rhythm of a neighbourhood.

 For visitors arriving from outside Fuzhou, the Liming area is worth understanding before arrival.
-It is not a tourist quarter, and that is precisely the point.
 The noodle shops clustered here, including several that compete directly in the lao hua tier, reflect a local eating culture that has not been reshaped for external consumption.
 Arriving here places you inside a part of the city that Fuzhou residents actually use.

 What Lao Hua Means in Fuzhou